Russia's central bank slashes rate, saying inflation slows

-MOSCOW -- The Russian central bank slashed its key interest rate Friday just a month after dropping it to where it was before sending troops into Ukraine, saying inflation is still easing partly as consumer demand falls.
+MOSCOW -- The Russian central bank diverged from its Western counterparts by slashing its key interest rate Friday just a month after dropping it to where it was before the country sent troops into Ukraine.

-The bank lowered its key rate by 1.5 percentage points, to 8%.
+The bank lowered its key rate by 1.5 percentage points, to 8%, saying consumer prices are still easing partly because consumer demand has been falling.
 It said inflation expectations have “significantly decreased," reaching spring 2021 levels, while a decline in business activity was slower than expected in June.

 However, “the external environment for the Russian economy remains challenging and continues to significantly constrain economic activity," the central bank said in a statement.